Majority of Americans don’t use digital technology to access doctors

 WASHINGTON, D.C.
 (November 04, 2015) – Today, Americans manage much of their lives through digital and electronic tools, except when it comes to healthcare.
 According to a new Nielsen survey released today by the Council of Accountable Physician Practices and the Bipartisan Policy Center, a majority of Americans are unaware of or don’t have access to the technology they could use to communicate with their doctors for better quality health care.

-“Having ready access to a doctor is vital to high quality healthcare.
-Yet the busy schedules of consumers and physicians alike often prevent timely attention to routine and urgent healthcare problems in the traditional 9 to 5 physician office visit options.
-Digital technologies can help overcome the barriers to accessing medical care, yet our survey shows that these tools are not available to most Americans,” said Robert Pearl, M.D., Chairman of the Council of Accountable Physician Practices and CEO of The Permanente Medical Group and the Mid-Atlantic Permanente Medical Group.
-“Healthcare providers must step up our adoption of these common-sense and available solutions if we are truly going to reform healthcare delivery.”
+“Having ready access to a doctor is vital to high quality health care.
+Yet the busy schedules of consumers and physicians alike often prevent timely attention to routine and urgent health care problems in the traditional 9-to-5 physician office visit options.
+Digital technologies can help overcome the barriers to accessing medical care, yet our survey shows that these tools are not available to most Americans,” said Robert Pearl, M.D., Chair of the Council of Accountable Physician Practices and CEO of The Permanente Medical Group and the Mid-Atlantic Permanente Medical Group.
+“Healthcare providers must step up our adoption of these common-sense and available solutions if we are truly going to reform health care delivery.”

 The survey, conducted by Nielsen Strategic Health Perspectives, polled more than 5,000 Americans ages 18 and over, and looked at attitudes about and use of technology to inform, access and manage their medical care.